tugrulz/CensoredTweets/README.md

 **supplement.csv** : The supplementary tweet data.
 (Section 3.5)

+## Getting Twitter Data

+- To collect Twitter data, you can use twarc (https://github.com/DocNow/twarc).

+- Collecting tweets by ids is very easy, just call twarc hydrate ids.txt > output.json. ids.txt is a text file consisting of tweet ids (no header)

 ## Reproduction

+It is advisable to just get the tweets from Twitter instead of reproducing the paper as reproduction is time and memory consuming.
+In case you still one to do that:

 - You need to download the archive data first (https://archive.org/details/twitterstream)